-Generally, surgery is necessary in all cases.
+Generally, hernia treatment requires surgery in all cases.
 Inguinal hernias will not resolve on their own.
 But the timing of surgery depends on the age of the child and the severity of the hernia.

-Surgery- inguinal hernia surgery is necessary in about 3 out of 100 children, and is the most common pediatric surgery.
+Inguinal hernia surgery is necessary in about 3 out of 100 children, and is the most common pediatric surgery.
 Premature infants with a hernia should have surgery before leaving the neonatal intensive care unit, because the risk of the hernia becoming incarcerated is greatest in early infancy.
-The type of surgery depends on many factors including the size and location of the hernia, age, general health and the surgeon’s expertise.
+The type of surgery depends on many factors, including the size and location of the hernia, age, general health and the surgeon’s expertise.
 Discuss this with your surgeon.

-A swollen scrotum that usually does not cause pain or discomfort.
-Hydroceles don’t usually harm the testicles, or cause problems later in life.
-However, when the hydrocele grows large and causes discomfort or does not resolve on its own, surgery is needed.
+Hydrocele symptoms involve a swollen scrotum that usually does not cause pain or discomfort.
+Hydroceles don’t usually harm the testicles or cause problems later in life.
+However, when the hydrocele grows large and causes discomfort or does not resolve on its own, hydrocele surgery is needed.

 Hydroceles are diagnosed by history and physical exam.
 Sometimes an ultrasound is performed to confirm the diagnosis.
 Because inguinal hernias and hydroceles share a common cause, your doctor will also evaluate your child for a hernia.

-Hydroceles are common among newborn boys, and in most cases resolve on their own within the first 6-12 months.
-More severe cases may need a simple operation during the first year of life.
+Hydroceles are common among newborn boys, and in most cases, resolve on their own within the first 6-12 months.
+More severe cases may need hydrocele treatment, which involves a simple operation during the first year of life.
 Hydroceles are often associated with inguinal hernias, and surgery is performed to correct both problems.

 The testicles form in the abdomen and normally descend into the scrotum before birth.
 An undescended testicle means it has not dropped down into the scrotum.
 It affects 3-5% of full term boys and up to 30% of preterm infants.
-In most cases an undescended testicle will descend to the normal position within the first 3-6 months.
-Nearly 1% of full term boys have a testicle that remains undescended at one year of age.
-This requires treatment.
+In most cases, an undescended testicle will descend to the normal position within the first 3-6 months.
+Nearly 1% of full term boys have a testicle that remains undescended at one year of age, which requires treatment.

-Physical exam – Usually the testicle can be located on physical exam.
+Usually the testicle can be located during a physical exam.
 If the testicle cannot be felt, this means it is located in the abdomen, is absent or very small.
 In this case, the surgeon will use a laparoscopic technique to determine if the testicle is present, its condition and location.
 If found, and depending on the location and condition, the surgeon can move the testicle in to the scrotum.